fuchstraumer/ShaderTools/README.md

 # BindingGenerator

 The binding generator is where the real "magic" happens.
 It takes compiled binaries and parses their various attributes and can construct appropriate Vulkan structures for use.
+Despite the fact that it mostly parses, I called it a "BindingGenerator" as it takes care of generating the Vulkan resources explicitly related to resource bindings and layouts (guess I could've called it LayoutGenerator, but that's even more banal)

 Why compiled binaries?
 This is because the SPIR-V compiler will implicitly optimize unused items out, so the returned bindings and structures only consider what is actually being used.
 This can be beneficial, but it can also highlight errors in shader code when the generated objects